TomasVotruba/tomasvotruba.com/source/_posts/2016/2016-12-24-how-to-avoid-inject-thanks-to-decorator-feature-in-nette.md

 That's it!

-## What have you learn today?
+## What Have You Learned Today?

-- It easy to overuse `@inject` in places where it doesn't solve any problem
+- It is easy to overuse `@inject` in places where it doesn't solve any problem
 - The problem `@inject`/`inject<method>` method were born to solve is called *dependency hell*
 - If you need to **decorate service of some type**, use *Decorator Extension*
 - This will lead **to better framework understandability and usability**
 - ...and world peace in time :)

-In next article, we will look on other practical use cases for Decorator Extension.
+In next article, we will look at other practical use cases for Decorator Extension.

 ### P.S.: What about Symfony?